demisx/demisx.github.io/_posts/2014-09-14-angular-what-goes-where.md

 ---

-A few months ago, I finally had a chance to get my hands on the so-much-talked-about `AngularJS` framework and I really digged it.
-I liked it so much that I am 100% sure this framework will stay ahead of others for a long time.
+A few months ago, I finally had a chance to get my hands on the so-much-talked-about [AngularJS](https://angularjs.org/) framework and I really digged it.
+In fact, I like it so much that I am 100% sure this framework will stay ahead of others for a long time.
 Well, in our world this means for at least another year or two.

 Though, I've got the basics down fairly fast, I had hard time around understanding the proper code organization.
 Being a perfectionist didn't help either.
 Coming from a very